 There are two important investigations that need to be performed before Bechterew disease treatment can commence: An MRI scan of the sacroiliac joint and a HLA-B27 antigen blood test.

-Anti-TNF-alpha drugs have recently become the most common form of therapy.
-However, as there are different methods, protocols differ on a case-by-case basis.
+There are several approaches to treatment.
+Recently, anti-TNF-alpha drugs have become the most common form of therapy.
+However, as there are different methods, protocols are determined on a case-by-case basis.

 The cost of the treatment program will be comprised of the following:

 The investigations take 3 business days to complete.
 All tests take place at either Assuta or Tel HaShomer medical centers.
 Genotyping results will be ready within 20 days.
-Your treatment plan may be adjusted according to its findings (you will not have to travel to Israel in this case; your treating physician can mail you the updated recommendations).
+Your treatment plan may be adjusted depending on its findings (you will not have to be present in Israel for this; we will email you the updated recommendations).

 While no specific causes have been identified yet, it is known that there is a genetic factor involved – people who test positive for HLA-B27 protein have a much higher risk of developing Bechterew's disease.
 It should, however, be clarified, that those who have the gene will not necessarily develop the disease.

 Pain and stiffness in lower back and hips (especially in the mornings and after periods of inactivity) are the most frequent symptoms.
 Fatigue and neck pain are also fairly common.
 If you experience lower back pain, that is more prominent in the morning or wakes you up during the second half of the night, and that improves after exercise, you should seek treatment for ankylosing spondylitis.